 Communities Are Systems.

-If your community feels stuck (low turnout, few replies, too much effort for too little response) you're not alone.
-Many try to fix it by adding more: more events, more emails, more "value."
+If your community feels stuck (low turnout, few replies, too much effort for too little response) you're probably trying to fix it by adding more.
+More events.
+More emails.
+More "value."

-But what if the problem is the system.
+But what if the problem isn't what you're doing.
+It's the system you've built.

 More engagement = better engagement